Archie Barwick: Honours

-Barwick was awarded the Belgian Croix de Guerre on 19 January 1918, receiving notification on 5 February 1918.
+Barwick was awarded the Belgian Croix de Guerre on 19 January 1918, receiving notification on 5 February.
 His award was published in the London Gazette on 12 July 1918, and in the Commonwealth of Australia Gazette on 27 November 1918.
 He was presented with his medal in England on 13 September 1918.

-Barwick was one of the six Australians whose war experiences were presented in The War That Changed Us, a four-part television documentary series about Australia's involvement in World War I. He has also featured in projects such as AnzacLive and Anzac360.ac360.
+Barwick was one of the six Australians whose war experiences were presented in The War That Changed Us, a four-part television documentary series about Australia's involvement in the First World War.
+He has also featured in projects such as AnzacLive and Anzac360.ac360.

 Diary

 Barwick wrote 16 diaries documenting his war service, approximately 400,000 words in total.
-He tried to keep a daily record of his experiences, however he was sometimes forced to write entries later or from notes.
+He tried to keep a daily record of his experiences, however he sometimes wrote entries later or from notes.
 His diaries are noted for their detailed description of his experiences and for their style, which has been described as similar to the Boys' Own publications.